-

 Sample Site Plan: Lead and Copper Rule

-All community and non-transient non-community public water systems are required have and maintain an approved LCR Sample Site Plan.
-The Division has created an easy to use template that can be used and submitted through a waterlink portal account.
-How to Create a LCR Sample Site Plan Step 1: Create a portal account Follow the…
+All community and non-transient non-community public water systems are required to have and maintain an approved LCR Sample Site Plan.
+The Utah Division of Drinking Water has created an easy to use template that can be used and submitted through a WaterLink portal account.
+How to Create a LCR Sample Site Plan Step 1: Create…

 -